Air Dispersion Modeling Overview

 New or Expanding Facilities

 New or expanding facilities with 10,000 lbs. of normal production animal live weight or less, that do not have a lagoon, storage pond or other treatment system, are excluded from obtaining a permit but must have and implement an Animal Facility Management Plan (AFMP) that complies with the regulation.
-The AFMP is not submitted to DHEC.
+The AFMP is not submitted to DES.
 However, a permit may be required on a case by case basis.

 Summaries for Agriculture Laws and Regulations